 I grew up in Bristol, and completed my PhD at the University of Manchester before joining the Department of English at Queen Mary in 2002 to teach postcolonial literature and theory.
 I have a background in linguistics and cultural history as well as literary study, and my research continues to draw these fields into conversation with one another.
 I am particularly interested in how questions of language, translation, and linguistic encounter are mediated by literary and other texts, in colonial, postcolonial, and global contexts – from eighteenth- and nineteenth-century South Africa, to contemporary multilingual Britain.

 As well as my own scholarship and collaborative editing projects, I am the co-editor of the Journal of Commonwealth Literature, and serve on the editorial board of Wasafiri: Journal of International Contemporary Writing, and Bloomsbury’s New Horizons in Contemporary Writing series.
-I also run a project, Reading/Writing Multilingualism, working with local secondary school pupils in Queen Mary’s home borough, Tower Hamlets.
-I’ve published on the relationship between multilingualism and literature teaching, and developed a range of online resources for English teachers to use in the classroom.
+For three years I ran a project, Reading/Writing Multilingualism, working with local secondary school pupils in Queen Mary’s home borough, Tower Hamlets.
+In connection with that project I’ve published on the relationship between multilingualism and literature teaching, and developed a range of online resources for English teachers to use in the classroom.

 - Colonial and postcolonial literature and theory